kubernetes-client/python/kubernetes/docs/ExtensionsV1beta1Api.md

 api_instance = kubernetes.client.ExtensionsV1beta1Api(kubernetes.client.ApiClient(configuration))
 name = 'name_example' # str | name of the Deployment
-namespace = 'namespace_example' # str | object name and auth scope, such as for teams and projects body = kubernetes.client.V1DeleteOptions() # V1DeleteOptions |
-pretty = 'pretty_example' # str | If 'true', then the output is pretty printed. (optional) grace_period_seconds = 56 # int | The duration in seconds before the object should be deleted.
+namespace = 'namespace_example' # str | object name and auth scope, such as for teams and projects grace_period_seconds = 56 # int | The duration in seconds before the object should be deleted.
 Value must be non-negative integer.
 The value zero indicates delete immediately.
 If this value is nil, the default grace period for the specified type will be used.
-Defaults to a per object value if not specified. zero means delete immediately. (optional) orphan_dependents = true # bool | Deprecated: please use the PropagationPolicy, this field will be deprecated in 1.7.
-Should the dependent objects be orphaned.
-If true/false, the \"orphan\" finalizer will be added to/removed from the object's finalizers list.
-Either this field or PropagationPolicy may be set, but not both. (optional) propagation_policy = 'propagation_policy_example' # str | Whether and how garbage collection will be performed.
+Defaults to a per object value if not specified. zero means delete immediately. (optional) propagation_policy = 'propagation_policy_example' # str | Whether and how garbage collection will be performed.
 Either this field or OrphanDependents may be set, but not both.
-The default policy is decided by the existing finalizer set in the metadata.finalizers and the resource-specific default policy. (optional)
+The default policy is decided by the existing finalizer set in the metadata.finalizers and the resource-specific default policy.
+Example values: "Foreground", "Background", "Orphan" (optional) body = kubernetes.client.V1DeleteOptions( grace_period_seconds=grace_period_seconds, propagation_policy=propagation_policy
+)
+pretty = 'pretty_example' # str | If 'true', then the output is pretty printed. (optional)

 try:
-    api_response = api_instance.delete_namespaced_deployment(name, namespace, body, pretty=pretty, grace_period_seconds=grace_period_seconds, orphan_dependents=orphan_dependents, propagation_policy=propagation_policy)
+    api_response = api_instance.delete_namespaced_deployment(name, namespace, body, pretty=pretty)
     pprint(api_response)
 except ApiException as e:
     print("Exception when calling ExtensionsV1beta1Api->delete_namespaced_deployment: %s\n" % e)